tengyneo/project1/README.md

 # Impact of Adverse Weather Conditions on Singapore's Tourism Industry
-This project is a part of the [Data Science Working Group](http://datascience.codeforsanfrancisco.org) at [Code for San Francisco](http://www.codeforsanfrancisco.org).
+This project is a part of General Assembly's Data Science Immersive (DSI) course requirements at [GA DSI](https://generalassemb.ly/education/data-science-immersive/singapore).
 Other DSWG projects can be found at the [main GitHub repo](https://github.com/sfbrigade/data-science-wg).

 #### -- Project Status: [Completed]